One-leg Stand Test in Fresno

 The one-leg stand test in Fresno, Madera, Kings, Merced, and Tulare Counties

-The investigating officer will making observations looking for four indicators
+The investigating officer will making observations looking for four indicators of impairment, including:

 - swaying while attempting to balance,

 - hopping in order to maintain balance, and

 During the evaluation, if the officer observes the subject exhibiting two or more of these clues, they will interpret that to be failing the test.
 Research by the National Highway Transportation Safety Administration (NHTSA ) has shown that 83 percent of individuals who exhibit two or more of these indicators during performance of the test have a BAC of 0.08 percent or greater.

 Can the results of a Fresno field sobriety test ever be incorrect?